GilsonPSantos/GPSMaskTextField/README.md

 - `Name TextField`: Friendly name, used for the validation option of all the fields (treated below), in which returns to the invalid field this friendly name, in case the developer wants to use it for message presentation.

 - `Is Currency`: A value that determines if the field is of the monetary type, if yes the fields "Main Separator and Decimal Separator" should be filled in.
-By default this value is off (false).
+By default, this value is off (false).

-- `Main Separator`: Character used when the field is of the monetary type, in the thousands, in the "Is Currency".
+- `Main Separator`: The character used when the field is of the monetary type, in the thousands, in the "Is Currency".

-- `Decimal Separator`: Character used when the field is of the monetary type, in the decimal houses, configured in the "Is Currency".
+- `Decimal Separator`: The character used when the field is of the monetary type, in the decimal houses, configured in the "Is Currency".

 Example of use: